facility

 Facility

 A facility is a place for doing something, or a place that facilitates an activity.
-Types of facility include: A commercial or institutional building, such as a hotel, resort, school, office complex, sports arena, or convention center Medical facility...
+Types of facility include A building, especially one with a staff, such as a hotel, resort, school, office complex, psychiatric hospital, sports arena, or convention center...

 Move from term to document